-The first successful demonstration of magnetic trapping of neutrons was performed this past year at NIST [1].
+The demonstration of three-dimensional magnetic trapping of neutrons was performed this past year at NIST [1].
 The techniques developed should lead to improved precision in the measurement of the neutron beta-decay lifetime, thereby expanding our knowledge of the weak nuclear force and our understanding of the creation of matter during the Big Bang.